Jalan Malioboro: History

 In 1900, Chinese merchants started establishing shops selling daily necessities, gold, and clothing.
 Since 1916, the southern part of Malioboro had become known as Pecinan.
 Even a 1925 map identified the southern section beyond the Jalan Dagen intersection and Malioboro as Jalan Pecinan.

 The street was for many years two-way, but by the 1980s had become one way only, from the railway line (where it starts) to the south - to Beringharjo market, where it ends.
-The largest, oldest Dutch era hotel, Hotel Garuda (currently Grand Inna Malioboro), is located on the street's northern end, on the eastern side adjacent to the railway line.
+The largest, oldest Dutch era hotel, Grand Hotel De Djokja, is located on the street's northern end, on the eastern side adjacent to the railway line.
 It has the former Dutch era Prime Minister's complex, the kepatihan, on the eastern side.

 For many years in the 1980s and later, a cigarette advertisement was placed on the first building south of the railway line - or effectively the last building on Malioboro, which advertised Marlboro cigarettes, no doubt appealing to locals and foreigners who would see a pun with name of the street with a foreign product being advertised.

 It does not reach the walls or grounds of the Yogyakarta palace, as Malioboro ceases in name adjacent to the Beringharjo market (on the eastern side as well).
 From this point the street changes name to Jalan Ahmad Yani (Ahmad Yani Street, currently Margo Mulyo Street) and has the former Governors residence on the western side, and the old Dutch Fort Vredeburg on the eastern side.